ribot/android-guidelines/README.md

 # Android guidelines

-Read following guidelines that we use at Danske Bank Mobile Ecosystems:
+Read following guidelines that we use at MobilePay IT:

 * [Project and code style guidelines](project_and_code_guidelines.md)